By the Numbers (2022 data)

 - 2010 - Prior to 2009, the department offered one degree program, the B.S. in computer science program with two tracks: theoretical and information systems.
 By the fall of 2010 the B.S. in computer science and the B.S. in information systems were two independent Bachelor of Science programs.
 The department was renamed to the Department of Computer Science and Information Systems.

-- 2017 - The Department of Computing Sciences physically relocated to the Academic Office and Classroom 2 building, in which the second floor was specifically designed to meet the needs of the students.
+- 2017 - The Department of Computing Sciences physically relocated to the Academic Office and Classroom 2 building (now Penny Hall), in which the second floor was specifically designed to meet the needs of the students.

-- 2018 - Jean French first female faculty member to earn rank of full professor in the department and is elected the first female department chair.
+- 2018 - Jean French, first female faculty member to earn rank of full professor in the department, is elected the first female department chair.

 - 2019 - The department introduces four new minors of study: applied technology, cybersecurity, information systems technology, and information technology.

 - The Coastal Carolina University's Cyberinfrastructure and High Performance Computing Services (CCU CI) becomes a University-wide supported service.
 This service grew from a joint collaboration between Information Technology Services and the Gupta College of Science.
 Its purpose is to provide scientific and research computing equipment and services to CCU faculty, staff, and students.